Share

 “People won’t be happy,” he said.
 “But there’s going to have to be some discomfort.
 We have to be willing to endure that to arrive at a real solution.
 Otherwise, it just gets less manageable.
 It will worsen.”

-That may be the hardest truth for Californians to accept: even if reforms succeed, premiums will still rise, because the risks themselves — wildfire, flood, and inflation — have risen.
+That may be the hardest truth for Californians to accept: even if reforms succeed, premiums are likely to rise, because the underlying risks — wildfire, flood, inflation — have risen.

-“It’s not going to make anybody happy,” he said.
+“It’s not going to make anybody happy,” Lackey said.
 “But it’s got to be sustainable.”

 The FAIR Plan: A System Under Strain